Stefan3002/Nokia-Overflow/README.md

 Get answers from Nokia experts
 Note: This repo holds only the front-end of the app.
-The repo with the back-end will be added at a later time.

 ## Features:

 - Create a profile and see centralised info about your activity